-It is very clear, though, that uniformly replicating all objects, even those that are not frequently queried, is inefficient.
-A more natural policy, one that results from having the querying sites cache the results of their query, is to replicate proportional to the querying rate: $r_i = Rq_i$ .
+It is clear that uniformly replicating all objects, even those that are not frequently queried, is inefficient.
+A more natural policy is to replicate proportional to the querying rate: $r_i = Rq_i$.
 This should reduce the search sizes for the more popular objects.
 However, a quick calculation reveals that the average remains the same: